-Anemia (low blood iron) - Having chronic kidney disease (CKD) affects your body’s ability to make red blood cells, which carry oxygen to your organs.
+Anemia - Having CKD affects your body’s ability to make red blood cells, which carry oxygen to your organs.
 Having too few red blood cells is called anemia and can make you feel tired or weak.
 Taking iron supplements and a medicine called ESA (erythropoiesis-stimulating agents) will help your body make more red blood cells, which helps increase the flow of oxygen.

 High cholesterol - Many people with chronic kidney disease also have high cholesterol—which causes a narrowing of the arteries and restricts blood flow.
-In the first four stages of CKD especially, your doctor may recommend dietary changes, exercise and, possibly, special medications to help lower your cholesterol.
+Your doctor may recommend dietary changes, exercise and, possibly, special medications to help lower your cholesterol.

 Smoking - If you smoke or use smokeless tobacco, you should consider quitting.
-Among the many bad effects of smoking or using tobacco, it puts more stress on your heart and other organs, which is extremely dangerous when you have CKD.
-Some sweet versions of smokeless tobacco also contains molasses, which has high potassium levels and should be avoided.
+When you have CKD, tobacco puts more stress on your heart and other organs, which is extremely dangerous.
+Some sweet versions of smokeless tabacco also contain molasses, which has high potassium levels and should be avoided.